-Curriculum Intent

-Our curriculum is language rich with reading at the heart of it.
-It is based upon our values and promotes positive emotional and physical health and provides experiences and opportunities that broaden children's cultural capital and supports the mindset that they can achieve anything.
+Respectful

+Acting with integrity and consideration

+Aspirational

+Having high expectations of what we can achieve

+Understanding

+Demonstrating empathy and compassion

+Positive

+Learning to persevere and develop resilience

-Year 6 - Reminders to Parents
+Year 6 Reminders

-Attendance and Punctuality

-There is a soft opening from 8.40am to 8.50am.
+Attendance and Punctuality There is a soft opening from 8:40am to 8:50am.
 Your child's regular and prompt attendance at school is crucial to their success, so please ensure they are on time every day.
 The most intensive lessons begin first thing in the morning.
 If your child is late, they will miss out on very important learning.

-Reading

-Children will take a book matched to their reading level home and are encouraged to read daily.
+Key Stage Two SATs During the month of May, pupils in Year 6 will be sitting SATs (Statutory Assessment Tests).
+These tests will assess whether your child has achieved the expectations for Key Stage Two in Reading, Writing, Grammar, Punctuation & Spelling (GPS) and Mathematics.
+Further updates will follow throughout the year.
+Reading Children will take a book matched to their reading level home and are encouraged to read daily.
 Once they complete this book, they will take a quiz on 'Accelerated Reader', where they can demonstrate their understanding of what they have read.
 Accompanying this book is a reading record, where you can write comments on their reading progress.
 Please ensure that you sign your child's reading record at least three times each week.
 Please take the time to also question your child about the books that they are reading to you.

-Your child will also be given a log-in for Bug Club, where they can access books online at the level determined by the teacher.
-This will be monitored weekly by the class teacher and forms part of the homework expectation.

-Key Stage Two SATs

-During the month of May, pupils in Year 6 will be sitting SATs (Statutory Assessment Tests).
-These tests will assess whether your child has achieved the expectations for Key Stage Two in Reading, Writing, Grammar, Punctuation & Spelling (GPS) and Mathematics.
-Further updates will follow throughout the year.
+Year 6 Reminders

 Uniform

 The school has high expectations for school uniform.
 Full school uniform with the school logo must be worn daily.
 All children should wear appropriate black shoes for school.
 Please ensure that your child's name is written clearly on all of their belongings.
 We recommend that long hair is tied back for safety.
 Children should not wear jewellery in school, except from small studs if they have their ears pierced.

-Water

-Your child will need a named water bottle with a covered mouthpiece to access water throughout the day.
+Water Your child will need a named water bottle with a covered mouthpiece to access water throughout the day.
 We cannot provide or share cups in the classroom.
 Your child will be able to refill their water bottle throughout the day as necessary.

-Break times

-Each class has access to a range of playground toys to use at break and lunch times.
+Break times Each class has access to a range of playground toys to use at break and lunch times.
 Children are not allowed to bring their own toys into school to play with.